About Cresswell Barn Farm and Campsite

 In the winter, we have flocks of sheep from a farmer in Lampeter who sends his ewes to graze the fields before lambing.

-Our lives are busy, we live in a special place and sharing it with you is part of the joy of working and living in Pembrokeshire.
+Our lives are certainly busy, but we love living in such a special place and sharing it with you is part of the joy of working and living in Pembrokeshire.